paullockaby/preseed/README.md

 Use this ISO just like you would any other install ISO.
 A preseeded ISO file can build baremetal systems or virtual machines.
 It is only useful for on-premise instances and is not useful for cloud instances.

+# Building a USB Boot Disk on macOS

+I'm always having to look this up so here are the steps.

+1. Unmount the disk where `diskXX` is your USB disk: `diskutil unmountDisk /dev/diskXX`
+2. Convert the ISO file into a DMG file: `hdiutil convert -format UDRW -o preseed ./preseed.iso`
+3. Write the DMG file to your USB disk: `sudo dd if=./preseed.dmg of=/dev/diskXX bs=1m`

+Your thumb drive is now bootable.

 # More Information

 These links are where I got most of the information for building this preseed script.